The 33rd Annual Lipinsky Family San Diego Jewish Arts Festival is coming

 Written by Ali Viterbi with Sarah Price Keating, Rebecca Myers, and Todd Salovey

-An inspiring and uplifting celebration honoring 6 incredible San Diego Jewish women.
-An evening of stories and songs, images and inspiration.
+JFest’s signature performance honors 6 incredible San Diego Jewish women.
+An inspiring and uplifting celebration with stories, songs, images, and inspiration.

 -